ChanMQ4/codex-switch/README_EN.md

 - Standard `~/.codex` directory structure
 - Windows / Linux / macOS

+## 🙏 Acknowledgments

+Special thanks to the [LINUX DO Community](https://linux.do) for their support and assistance!
+This project wouldn't be possible without the valuable suggestions and feedback from community members.

+Special recognition to:
+- The technical exchange platform provided by the community
+- Active discussions and suggestions from developers
+- Continuous support for open source projects

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.